DiegoDev-7/Technologies/README.md

 # TECHNOLOGIES
-Hola!
-Aqui propociono toda una guia de mi proceso como developer donde adjunto varias tecnologias como HTML, CSS, JS, NODEJS, GIT Y SQL
+Hello!
+Here I provide a whole guide of my process as a developer where I attach various technologies such as HTML, CSS, JS, NODEJS, GIT and SQL